 A professor at the University of Wisconsin-Madison, Dr Ellenberg has published his theories in a book called How Not To Be Wrong: The Hidden Maths of Everyday Life.

-It's always worth leaving time for the inevitable queues.
-Or is it?
 According to his parents, both statisticians, he was a child prodigy and taught himself to read at just two years old by watching Sesame Street.

 As well as the surprising airport advice, he also claims to have found a negative correlation between attractiveness and agreeability in prospective partners i.e. the less attractive someone is, the nicer they are likely to be.